bcswartz/ncline/README.md

 * Creating or opening a .txt file in Notepad based on the provided alias name (Windows only).

-* Adding, changing, and deleting aliases for Windows batch files (Windows only).
+* Adding, changing, renaming, and deleting aliases for Windows batch files (Windows only).

 * Executing the Windows batch file associated with the specified batch alias name (Windows only).

-* Adding, changing, and deleting aliases for opening websites from ncline in the specified browser (useful for opening multiples sites in one browser or the same site in different browsers quickly).
+* Adding, changing, renaming, and deleting aliases for opening websites from ncline in the specified browser (useful for opening multiples sites in one browser or the same site in different browsers quickly).

 ## Creating new ncline commands